 The European database for clinical medicine studies, EudraCT, constitutes a register of all medicine studies carried out within the EU, and each study is identified by means of a unique number, an “EudraCT number”.
 This number is downloaded via EudraCT’s website and is the first step in an application to the Medical Products Agency.
 Once the EudraCT number has been downloaded, an electronic application form can be created at the Medical Products Agency.
 The application to the Medical Products Agency shall be supplemented with appendices, among them a study protocol, product information and a list of studies in progress with the same substance and safety evaluation.
 The Medical Products Agency’s website has a step by step guide (in Swedish) to the application.

-If the Ethical Review Agency has reached a decision on the study in question, the decision shall accompany the application.
+If the Ethical Review Authority has reached a decision on the study in question, the decision shall accompany the application.
 If not, the sponsor shall make sure the decision is sent to the Medical Products Agency as soon as possible.
 The decision must have been received by the Medical Products Agency no later than 15 days after the sponsor has received the decision.

 Specific rules for medical devices